Irina Alexeeva: 2019

 Despite being named to the national team for 2019, Valentina Rodionenko confirmed that Alexeeva had left the national team in order to focus on NCAA gymnastics in the United States.
 While Alexeeva had not announced any commitments, she had an official visit to Stanford University the previous fall, sparking rumors that she'd join their gymnastics team.

 On September 20, Alexeeva announced on Instagram that she will be attending Stanford University and competing on their gymnastics team, starting in the 2020–2021 school year.
 She will be the first Russian national WAG team member to compete in NCAA gymnastics.
 In November she signed her National Letter of Intent with the Stanford Cardinal gymnastics team.

-Level 10

-2020

-In February Alexeeva competed at the WOGA Classic as a Level 10 competitor.
-She only competed on uneven bars and balance beam where she recorded the second highest score on each in her session.

-NCAA
+Collegiate gymnastics career

 2020–2021 season

 Alexeeva redshirted the season due to having 90 bone chips removed from her hip.

 2021–2022 season

 Alexeeva made her collegiate debut in 2022.
 She competed in four meets before stopping to focus on her continued recovery.